More and more, customers today expect highly personalized shopping experiences. According to one survey by Evergage, 88%

 Here’s another common misconception creating mismatched online experiences.
-Even with the abundance of marketing technology available, teams still don’t realize just how personalized they can make the post-click experience.
-Landing pages created based on geography, product, time of day, can be created to match an ad set of the same capability.
-Not only that, but dynamic text insertion allows visitors to input URL parameters into a landing page, like name and location.
+Even with the abundance of marketing technology available, teams still don’t realize just how personalized they can make the post-click experience. post-click landing pages created based on geography, product, time of day, can be created to match an ad set of the same capability.
+Not only that, but dynamic text insertion allows visitors to input URL parameters into a post-click landing page, like name and location.
 Then, A/B testing tools help marketers create even more targeted versions of their pages that perfect the approach to converting each audience segment.

 Marketers don’t have the tools to optimize the post-click experience.

 Without the right tools, personalizing the post-click landing page is nearly impossible.
 More than the change in the way advertising is done, the change in technology has been the major driver post-click personalization.